kiyoon/oh-my-zsh-custom/README.md

 conda config --set changeps1 False	# suppress conda environment name in favour of Starship
 ```

-(Optional) If you have a root permission:
+(Optional) Apps when you have root permission:

 ```zsh
 sudo apt update -y